kkevn/BinaryClock/README.md

 It will run indefinitely as a clock would and requires no interaction from the user after launching.

+Using the image below, the red, green, and blue respectively correspond to hours, minutes, and seconds.

 ![Binary Clock Demo](demo/binary_clock.gif)

 *Animated GIF will continuously loop; does not reflect current time.*